docker/app/README.md

 Build and deploy Docker Application Packages.

 Options:
-  -c, --context string     context to use to connect to the daemon (overrides host flag, DOCKER_HOST env var and default context set with "docker context use")
+  -c, --context string     Name of the context to use to connect to the daemon (overrides DOCKER_HOST env var and default context set with "docker context use")
   -D, --debug              Enable debug mode
   -H, --host list          Daemon socket(s) to connect to -l, --log-level string   Set the logging level ("debug"|"info"|"warn"|"error"|"fatal") (default "info")
       --tls                Use TLS; implied by --tlsverify
-      --tlscacert string   Trust certs signed only by this CA (default "/Users/chris/.docker/ca.pem") --tlscert string     Path to TLS certificate file (default "/Users/chris/.docker/cert.pem") --tlskey string      Path to TLS key file (default "/Users/chris/.docker/key.pem") --tlsverify          Use TLS and verify the remote -v, --version            Print version information
+      --tlscacert string   Trust certs signed only by this CA (default "/Users/silvin/.docker/ca.pem") --tlscert string     Path to TLS certificate file (default "/Users/silvin/.docker/cert.pem") --tlskey string      Path to TLS key file (default "/Users/silvin/.docker/key.pem") --tlsverify          Use TLS and verify the remote -v, --version            Print version information

 Commands:
-  completion  Generates completion scripts for the specified shell (bash or zsh) deploy      Deploy or update an application init        Start building a Docker application inspect     Shows metadata, parameters and a summary of the compose file for a given application merge       Merge a multi-file application into a single file push        Push the application to a registry render      Render the Compose file for the application split       Split a single-file application into multiple files validate    Checks the rendered application is syntactically correct version     Print version information
+  bundle      Create a CNAB invocation image and bundle.json for the application. completion  Generates completion scripts for the specified shell (bash or zsh) init        Start building a Docker application inspect     Shows metadata, parameters and a summary of the compose file for a given application install     Install an application merge       Merge a multi-file application into a single file push        Push the application to a registry render      Render the Compose file for the application split       Split a single-file application into multiple files status      Get an application status uninstall   Uninstall an application upgrade     Upgrade an installed application validate    Checks the rendered application is syntactically correct version     Print version information